 2015 Prize Committee

 The prize is targeted for researchers early in their career.
 The prize may be awarded to any member of the scientific community who meets award criteria.
 The prize is typically awarded in the fall of each year.
 Nominations are sought in March with a deadline of the third Friday of July.
-Nominations must include a letter of nomination, a current CV of the nominee, and two additional letters of support, which may be uploaded online.
+Nominations must include a letter of nomination, a current CV of the nominee, and two additional letters of support.

 Connect With Us: